AHercog/Cat-dog-recognition/README.md

 How to run
 -
-First part of the project main script is located in project_files/scripts/run_network.py Second part is under TensorFlow directory
+1.First part of the project main script is located in project_files/scripts/run_network.py 2.Second part is under TensorFlow directory

 Detailed description
 -